 So you're sold on hospitality carpeting.
 Now what?
 There are still many choices to take into account before delving into your final selection.
 It may seem like

-Wall-to-wall carpet, also known as “broadloom,” offers superior quality and design versatility.
-Despite the name, wall-to-wall carpet doesn’t need to cover an entire room.
+Wall-to-wall carpet, also known as “broadloom” or "fitted carpets", offers superior quality and design versatility.
+Despite the name, a wall-to-wall carpet doesn’t need to cover an entire room.
 It can be contained to specific areas and even used to complement other flooring types.

-Wall-to-wall carpet is the the option you'll want to go with if you require large-scale patterning or custom designs.
-It's great for large spaces and projects with high design ambitions.
+A wall-to-wall carpet is the option you'll want to go with if you require large-scale patterning or custom designs.
+It's great for large spaces and hospitality projects with high design ambitions.

 Further, because of the many

 Carpet tiles are small squares of carpet that can be installed and combined in many versatile ways.
 Carpet tiles are cost-effective, as well as quicker and easier to install.
 Because of their modularity and small size, they generate less waste in the installation phase - only 1-3% - but further, are easier to sub out and replace should a single tile be destroyed or stained.
 Carpet tiles are often used in bars, clubs, and even restaurants.